 Sometimes, you will find yourself lost in a surfing safari once a day despite your best intentions.
+There will be noises you’ll need to block.
 Each company has distractions: quick questions, banter, emails, social networking, instant messages, and others.
 All of this will prevent you from achieving your goals.

 To get things done, you must learn how to focus.
 Make sure to minimize those distractions.
 Turn off the desktop notifications and email alerts.
 Put your phone into silent mode or hide it from your sight.
 If you are lured in opening the Internet, you might consider installing an app that will track the time that you spend on the computer.
 You can also install an app that will restrict access to certain websites.

 Add Plants and Color on your Workspace